panacea-coop/meshmonk/docs/osx.md

 # Build on OSX

 **IMPORTANT**
 Since the latest Matlab R2021b version is still not running natively on Apple Silicon (M1 processor) you can not use the building process described below on an Apple Silicon computer.
-You can use the libraries found in [builds](builds/macOS)
+You can use the libraries found in [builds](builds/macOS).
+Simply copy the libs in that directory - NOT in the `arm64` directory - to the `/usr/local/lib` directory (need `sudo` command for copying) before you starting the matlab mex-ing process.

 Check [https://www.wwdcnotes.com/notes/wwdc20/10214/](https://www.wwdcnotes.com/notes/wwdc20/10214/) for information how to get your Mac app running on Apple silicon (arm 64 native architecture)